crate-crypto/small-powers-of-tau/readme.md

 # Small Powers of Tau

-**This code has not been audited.
-Use at your own risk.**

 This implementation aims to target small non-Groth16 powers of tau ceremonies.
+The code was audited by SECBIT Labs on September 20th, 2022.
+Checkout the report here: [https://github.com/ethereum/kzg-ceremony/blob/main/KZG10-Ceremony-audit-report.pdf]()

 ## Performance